Paediatrics

 What is Severs disease?

-Sever’s Disease is the non-medial term for what is should be known as calcaneal apophysitis.
+Sever’s Disease is the non-medical term for what is should be known as calcaneal apophysitis.
 It is a disorder of the growth plate (apophysis) at the back of the heel bone (calcaneus).
 This growth plate merges with the rest of the heel bone by...

 Read more